Anti Poolamets

-Anti Poolamets (born 22 February 1971 in Tallinn) is an Estonian historian, lawyer and politician.
-He has been member of XIV Riigikogu.
+Anti Poolamets (born 22 February 1971) is an Estonian historian, lawyer and politician.
+He has been a member of the XIV Riigikogu.

+Poolamets was born in Tallinn.
 In 2000 he graduated from the University of Tartu with a degree in law, and in 2010 with a degree in history.
-From 2001 to 2014 he was a lecturer at Estonian Academy of Security Sciences.
+From 2001 to 2014 he was a lecturer at the Estonian Academy of Security Sciences.

-Since 2014 he is a member of Estonian Conservative People's Party.
+Since 2014 he has been a member of the Estonian Conservative People's Party.

 He ran for the Riigikogu in the 2023 elections and received 2,831 votes in the electoral district number 6 (Lääne-Viru), securing his election as a member of the Riigikogu.
 His wife, Evelin Poolamets was also elected to the Riigikogu in 2023.